 This is a non-calculus based course intended for students pursuing a career in Life Sciences.
-Topics include electrostatics; direct current circuits; magnetic force and field; electromagnetic induction; geometric optics; interference, diffraction, and polarization of light; temperature; thermal properties of matter; gas laws; laws of thermodynamics.
+Topics include electrostatics; direct current circuits; magnetic force and field; electromagnetic induction; geometric optics; interference, diffraction, and polarization of light; modern physics and radioactivity; temperature; thermal properties of matter; gas laws; laws of thermodynamics.

 Electricity and Magnetism: electrostatic force and field; electric potential; capacitance; direct current circuit elements; direct current circuit analysis; magnetic force and field; magnetic force applications; Ampere’s law; direct current meters; electromagnetic induction; generators.